christianb93/async-web-container/README.md

 ## Limitations

-The HTTP container in this repository is far from completed, and important features that a mature container would have are missing.
+The HTTP container in this repository is far from complete, and important features that a mature container would have are missing.
 Just to list a few of them:

 * compressed content is not supported
 * chunked transfer encoding is not supported
 * we only support HTTP 1.0 and HTTP 1.1
 * when using HTTP 1.0, keep-alive is not supported
-* a *aioweb.request.Requests* contains only a subset of what you might want to see, there is for instance no easy way to retriev method and URL (though this would be easy to add)
+* a *aioweb.request.Requests* contains only a subset of what you might want to see, there is for instance no easy way to retrieve method and URL (though this would be easy to add)
 * no HTTP conformance testing has been done